linas/ros_pololu/README.md

  - *dyn_speed*: Calculate speed based on the period of the servo and command rate.
 Only applies to when sync enabled. and applies for Maestro controller only.
  - *servo_rate*: Servo frequency set on Maestro board.
 Required for dynamic speed control
  - *safety*: If motors_safety node enabled the pololu node will subscribe topics with added "safety/" prefix

+## Status
+As of 2019, this package is actively used.

  ##### Copyright (c) 2013-2018 Hanson Robotics, Ltd.